Forum-Gallery-Shop-Sponsors

 Couple this with a worn engine that has a higher crankcase vent emissions and the mess in the intake very quickly causes running issues.

 This can be reduced by simply cleaning the EGR and intake system, which is part of the service intervals on HGVs, where mileage is higher than a normal car engine would be.
 Hyundai Ioniq 5 Ultimate.
-The replacement for the SE.
+The family car.

 2006 Tonga Green i6 HSE.
 Gone.